-Buckingham Palace might not be put up for sale anytime soon but, if it was, it would be worth around $4.9 billion dollars, making it the most expensive house in the world.
+Buckingham Palace might not be put up for sale anytime soon, but if it were, it would be worth around $4.9 billion dollars, making it the most expensive house in the world.
 With 240 bedrooms—188 staff rooms and 52 royal and guest bedrooms—as well as a swimming pool and doctor’s surgery, it’s a place called home by the British Royal Family and is also open to the public for guided tours.

-In total, this rich house—if you can call it a mere house—contains 775 rooms: 19 state rooms, 92 offices, and 78 bathrooms.
+In total, this rich house—if you can call this Crown property a mere house—contains 775 rooms, including 19 staterooms, 92 offices, and 78 bathrooms.
 It’s also got a huge team of staff as well as beautiful gardens.
-Rumour has it, there are a few other secret rooms dotted throughout this huge luxury mansion.
+Rumour has it there are a few other secret rooms dotted throughout this huge luxury mansion.
 Spread over around 77,000 square meters, Buckingham Palace is also one of the biggest houses in the world.

 2. Antilia, India

-This beautiful building was designed around traditional, natural elements, but also has an entire six floors dedicated to parking to accommodate the wealthy Indian family’s large fleet of expensive cars.
+This beautiful Mumbai residence was designed around traditional, natural elements, but also has an entire six floors dedicated to parking to accommodate the wealthy Indian family’s large fleet of expensive cars.
 It also features a huge temple, a number of luxurious guest suites, three helipads, a health spa with indoor pools, a ballroom and yoga studio, an ice-cream parlor, and a private movie theatre for all to enjoy.
-It even has a snow room that spits out snowflakes, if India’s high temperatures get a little too much.
+It even has a snow room that spits out snowflakes if India’s high temperatures get a little too much.